GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 description: >
   Report information on whether frames present in the document were blocked from using the back/forward cache on navigation.
 subhead: >
-  Find which navigations were blocked from using the bfcache, and why
+  Find which navigations were blocked from using the bfcache, and why.
-date: 2023-01-17
+date: 2023-02-01
 authors:
   - chrisdavidmills
 ---

-The `notRestoredReasons` API adds a `notRestoredReasons` property to the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class, which reports information on whether frames present in the document were blocked from using the [bfcache](https://web.dev/bfcache/) on navigation, and why.
+The `notRestoredReasons` property, added to the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class, reports information on whether frames present in the document were blocked from using the [bfcache](https://web.dev/bfcache/) on navigation, and why.
 Developers can use this information to identify pages that need updates to make them bfcache-compatible, thereby improving site performance.

 ## Current status